 The Vancouver Welsh Society offers free Welsh language classes to the public.
-Classes are designed for all levels of Welsh learners, and beginners are always welcome at any point in the term.
+Classes are designed for all levels of Welsh learners, and beginners are always welcome to join at any point in the term.
+We will be starting from the very beginning in September.

-Regular-term classes for beginners meet from 7:00 to 7:50 pm, with emphasis on listening, speaking, and basic grammar, following the lessons online here (autumn) or here (spring).
+Regular-term classes for beginners meet from 7:00 to 7:50 pm, with emphasis on listening and speaking.
+This will be in conjunction with the basic grammar, following the lessons.
+Summer classes are review and cementing the previous year’s grammar.
 The focus is on conversational South Welsh.
 (Those interested in North Welsh are more than welcome: the decision is practical rather than political.)

 The class for intermediate and advanced learners follows from 8:10 to 9:00 pm, focusing on reading with more emphasis on building vocabulary in context and more advanced grammar.
-Beginners are more than welcome to attend this class: the point is to become more familiar with the living language, and to build vocabulary by recognizing words in context.
+Beginners are more than welcome to attend this class: the point is to become more familiar with the living language, practice the sounds and accent by reading aloud, and to build vocabulary by recognizing words in context.

 This series of Welsh classes is led by Dr. Antone Minard, our prif ddysgwr (“main learner”), who began learning Welsh in university in California in the 1990s and improved markedly while living in Aberystwyth.
 The Society’s community of native Welsh speakers has offered considerable support, including attending the classes to help us with pronunciation and usage.